Table of Contents

 Of course, if you already have an account to work on, you can skip forward or create a sub-user for yourself.
 Don’t forget to charge it, to have some points for testing and SMS messaging.

-Step 2: Add SMS sender name
+Step 2: Add company name to SMS message (SMS sender name)

 SMS sender name is a text shown as a text sender on the recipient’s phone.
 It looks like the picture to the right.